 Suppose a contract auditor is working onsite and has been given computer access to review sensitive financial data; you do not want the auditor to be able to print the files or save them to a writeable device such as a CD.
-The following features help restrict access to data:
+The following feature helps restrict access to data:

-- Device Access Manager for HP ProtectTools allows IT managers to restrict access to writeable devices so sensitive information cannot be printed or copied from the hard drive onto removable media.
-See "Device class configuration (advanced) on page 56." - The DriveLock helps ensure that data cannot be accessed even if the hard drive is removed and installed into an unsecured system.
-See "Enabling and disabling Automatic DriveLock hard drive protection on page 49."
+The DriveLock helps ensure that data cannot be accessed even if the hard drive is removed and installed into an unsecured system.
+See "Enabling and disabling DriveLock hard drive protection on page 48."

-Preventing unauthorized access from internal or external locations

-If a PC containing confidential data and customer information is accessed from an internal or external location, unauthorized users may be able to gain entry to corporate network resources or data from financial services, an executive, or R&D team, or private information such as patient records or personal financial data.
+Preventing unauthorized access from internal or external locations financial services, an executive, or R&D team, or private information such as patient records or personal financial data.
 The following features help prevent unauthorized access: